Frequently Asked Questions

 Go back to your Microsoft 365 setup page and click on Verify.
 Your domain will now connect to your Microsoft 365 account.

-How do I add DNS records?
+How do I add DNS records to into ISNIC DNS Hosting?

 The following instructions are made for those who want to use ISNIC DNS Hosting.
 The instructions do not apply if a domain is setup on nameservers of a 3rd party DNS hosting provider.